Jürgen Vogel

-Jürgen Peter Vogel ([ˈjʏʁɡn̩ ˈpeːtɐ ˈfoːɡl̩]; born 29 April 1968, in Hamburg) is a German actor, screenwriter, film producer and singer.
+Jürgen Peter Vogel ([ˈjʏʁɡn̩ ˈpeːtɐ ˈfoːɡl̩]; born 29 April 1968 in Hamburg) is a German actor and producer.
 One of the most successful character actors in German cinema, he first broke out in 1992 with his role in Little Sharks.

 Biography

-Jürgen Vogel is the son of a Hamburg waiter and a housewife.
+Vogel is the son of a Hamburg waiter and a housewife.
 He worked as a child model, later had various jobs and visited the Munich drama school for one day.
-In 1985 he moved to Berlin, where he shared a flat with German actor Richy Müller.
+In 1985, he moved to Berlin, where he shared a flat with actor Richy Müller.
 He states that he was inspired by the movie Taxi Driver, starring Robert De Niro.

-He became famous with the movie Little Sharks (German: Kleine Haie) in 1992.
+Vogel became famous with the movie Little Sharks (German: Kleine Haie) in 1992.
 He won the Silver Bear award in 2006 for his work as an actor, co-author, and co-producer for the film The Free Will (German: Der freie Wille).

-Vogel had his first child, a daughter, Maria Vogel (born 1988), from a previous relationship.
+Vogel had his first child, a daughter, Maria (born 1988), from a previous relationship.
 He married Madeleine Sommerfeld in 1997, adopted her two sons and the couple had a daughter (born 1999).
 After their divorce, he had another son (born 2009) with assistant director Michelle Gornick.
-Vogel had his 6th child, a daughter, (born 2019) with his fiancée, actress Natalia Belitski.
+Vogel had his 6th child, a daughter (born 2019) with his fiancée, actress Natalia Belitski.